vlayer-xyz/vlayer/examples/simple-teleport/README.md

 ## Overview

-`simple-teleport` example tests teleport from L1 to L2.
+`simple-teleport` example demonstrates teleport from L1 to L2.
 During execution, it runs the following scripts:

 ## Scripts